bintdamiana/Phonix/README.md

 The Phonix project is a platform for ongoing development and enhancement:

-🔸Multilingual Expansion: Extend the knowledge base and pipeline to support phonemes from a broader range of languages.
+Multilingual Expansion: Extend the knowledge base and pipeline to support phonemes from a broader range of languages.

-🔸Advanced Phonetic Analysis (MFA): Integrate the Montreal Forced Aligner (MFA) for more robust and precise phoneme-level timing and segmentation.
+Advanced Phonetic Analysis (MFA): Integrate the Montreal Forced Aligner (MFA) for more robust and precise phoneme-level timing and segmentation.

-🔸Vector Database Integration (e.g., ChromaDB): A vector database like ChromaDB would be a significant upgrade.
+Vector Database Integration (e.g., ChromaDB): A vector database like ChromaDB would be a significant upgrade.
 This would enable faster and more efficient retrieval of phonetic information, especially as the knowledge base grows to include more languages and detailed data.

-🔸Offline TTS Integration: Investigate a local, self hosted TTS solution to reduce reliance on external APIs and enable offline usage.
+Offline TTS Integration: Investigate a local, self hosted TTS solution to reduce reliance on external APIs and enable offline usage.

-🔸Enhanced Knowledge Base: Continually grow and refine the phonetic knowledge base (phonix_data.json) with richer content and more nuanced explanations.
+Enhanced Knowledge Base: Continually grow and refine the phonetic knowledge base (phonix_data.json) with richer content and more nuanced explanations.

 🤝 Contributions Welcome
 This is an open source project, and contributions are welcome.
 Please feel free to open an issue or submit a pull request.